 When it comes to free trials, the number of free trial days for DirecTV, Sling TV, and PlayStation Vue vary from five to seven, meaning that users have some time to test out each service before fully diving in.

-Comcast, Cox, and Optimum are four cable TV providers that offer their own video streaming apps for laptops, tablets, and mobile phones.
-We now have Comcast’s Xfinity Stream mobile app (an extension of the Xfinity TV app); Time Warner’s TWC TV app for web, desktop, and mobile; Contour by Cox Communications, which was revamped this September and is available on iOS, Android, Windows, and MacOS; and the Optimum app by Optimum.
+Comcast and Cox are cable TV providers that offer their own video streaming apps for laptops, tablets, and mobile phones.
+We now have Comcast’s Xfinity Stream mobile app (an extension of the Xfinity TV app); Spectrum TV App; Contour by Cox Communications, which was revamped this September and is available on iOS, Android, Windows, and MacOS.
 All of these apps let users access their full accounts even when they're away from home and, therefore, away from their TVs, but they only work with a home-based TV subscription.

 Comcast’s Xfinity Stream app, for instance, launched in February 2017, is meant to “give Xfinity TV customers more choice in how, when, and where they can access their content,” says Matt Strauss, Executive Vice President at Comcast Cable.